feature-engine/feature_engine/docs/creation/index.rst

 Feature Creation
 ================

-Feature-engine's mathematical combinator applies mathematical operations across features.
+Feature-engine's creation transformers combine features into new variables through various mathematical and other methods.

 .. toctree::
    :maxdepth: 2